-NevadaNano’s Molecular Property Spectrometer™ (MPS™) New MPS Refrigerant Sensors provide accurate and reliable detection of mildly flammable (A2L) R-32, R-454b blends, R-1234yf and other low global warming refrigerant gases such as (A1) R744 as well as (A3) R290 and R600 common in HVAC applications.
+NevadaNano’s Molecular Property Spectrometer™ (MPS™) New MPS Refrigerant Gas Sensor provide accurate and reliable detection of mildly flammable (A2L) R-32, R-454b blends, R-1234yf and other low global warming refrigerant gases such as (A1) R744 as well as (A3) R290 and R600 common in HVAC applications.
 With a 1O+ year calibration interval and lifetime, the MPS A2L Refrigerant Sensors deliver industry-leading performance and the lowest total cost of ownership.

 The Molecular Property Spectrometer (MPS) A2L Refrigerant Sensors transducer is a micro-machined membrane with an embedded Joule heater and resistance thermometer.
 The MEMS transducer is mounted onto a PCB and open to ambient air.
-Presence of a flammable refrigerant gas causes changes in the thermodynamic properties of the air/gas mixture that are measured by the transducer.
+The presence of a flammable refrigerant gas causes changes in the thermodynamic properties of the air/gas mixture that are measured by the transducer.
 Sensor data are processed by patent-pending algorithms to report an accurate concentration.

-In the video below, watch our demonstration of basic performance characteristics of the MPS A2L Mini Sensor.
+In the video below, watch our demonstration of the basic performance characteristics of the MPS A2L Mini Sensor.

-MPS™ A2L Refrigerant Sensor Features:
+MPS Refrigerant Gas Sensor Features:

 • Meets UL 60335-2-40 & ASHRAE 15 requirements

 • Wide environmental operating range with no cross-sensitivity to rapid T & RH changes